PdxCodeGuild/Class_Runtime_Terrors/Django/ Quick Start/Django Quickstart 3.md

 This guide covers the content in the folder **Forms and Links**.
 ## How to use a model and a database inside your template

-Before starting, add a new URL in the my_app > urls.py folder:
+Before continuing further, add a new URL in the my_app > urls.py folder:

 ```python
 urlpatterns = [